tempestdx/cli/README.md

 ## Installation

-You can installs the Tempest CLI, scaffolds an app locally, and displays configuration details in a few simple steps.
+You can install the Tempest CLI, scaffold an app locally, and display its configuration details in a few simple steps.

 ```sh